Washboard Chaz: Festivals and appearances

-Chaz's New Orleans bands have performed annually at French Quarter Festival, New Orleans Jazz & Heritage Festival, and Crescent City Blues Fest.
+Chaz's New Orleans bands have performed annually at French Quarter Festival, New Orleans Jazz & Heritage Festival, and New Olreans Crescent City Blues & BBQ Festival.

 Collaborations and appearances

 Washboard Chaz has performed or recorded with artists including Bonnie Raitt, Taj Mahal, John P. Hammond, Anders Osborne, Robert Cray, and Doc Watson.
 He appears on over 70 recordings, including John P. Hammond's Grammy-nominated Long as I Have You (1998) CD.

 Chaz has made television appearances on HBO's Treme (TV Series), NCIS: New Orleans, and in Werner Herzog's Bad Lieutenant: Port of Call New Orleans.

 Chaz was included in Playing For Change's "Stand by Me" video project, along with Keith Richards, Keb' Mo' and other global musicians in Ben E. King's "Stand by Me" and the Rolling Stones' "Gimme Shelter" song.
 In 2025, Chaz rejoined Playing for Change for a special release of the WAR song "Why Can't We Be Friends?" in honor of the 50th anniversary, featuring current and original remaining members of WAR plus over 30 global musicians.
 Chaz was introduced to the Playing for Change team by Roberto Luti, an Italian slide guitarist who was a member of Chaz's Blues Trio.